Blog Category

 4 of the Best Window Styles for Ventilation

 Many homeowners forget to make ventilation a top priority in their home design, and they end up paying for it later with humidity, unwanted heat, and high energy bills.
 Today homes are sealed up tighter than ever.
 Every room needs a place for air to come in and a way for air to move out.
-Airflow from windows is the oldest trick in the book, and is critical if you want fresh, clean air.
+Airflow from windows, especially double pane windows Tualatin, OR homeowners love for their energy efficiency, is the oldest trick in the book and is critical if you want fresh, clean air.
 So here are some of the best window styles if you want to maximize ventilation in your home.

 1. Awning Windows